 I mean, it's actually pretty scary.

-That was uh the attorney for Paul Manafort, Kevin Downey, protesters yelling and screaming and shouting, said the judges conceded in both cases no evidence of Trump Russia collusion.
+That was the attorney for Paul Manafort, Kevin Downey, protesters, yelling and screaming and shouting.

 The same conclusion of the House Intelligence Committee.

-The same conclusion of Senator Burr's uh intelligence committee.
+The same conclusion of Senator Burr's intelligence committee.

 The same conclusion most are expecting from Robert Mueller.

-This is this and I'm gonna tell you who's good is partly responsible for getting these people whipped up into a frenzy.
+And I'm going to tell you who's partly responsible for getting these people whipped up into a frenzy.

 The media.

-They have been hyperventilating, breathless reporting every deal.
+They have been hyperventilating, breathless reporting every day.

 Hey, we got him.